Why Would I Need Case Management?

 Who are Case Managers?

 Case managers are usually nurses or social workers who can help you and your family figure out complex health care and support systems.
-They will work with you to coordinate the services and other community resources you need that can help:
+They will work with you to coordinate the services and other community resources you need

 - Provide advocacy, support, and education